BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 The functional differentiation of systems, its effects and our gut reaction is nicely depicted in the movie *Don't Loop Up*.
 What the movie does well is showing us that society consists of functional differientiated systems that follow their own *systemic rational*.
-The main message of the movie is that scientists, who discover the meteor, are unable to communicate this truth to the world.
+The main message of the movie is that scientists, who discover a meteor, are unable to communicate this truth to the world.
 The movie shows mostly four social systems: politics, media, economy, and science.
 It shows how each of these systems functions differently while still being coupled with one another via a **shared medium** (language), as explained above.
 But inspite of being coupled, or because of it, they cannot act unitedly.